Mugwort Tea: Health Benefits, How to Make (Recipes) & Side Effects

 • Epilepsy

-Additionally, mugwort has uterine-stimulating properties, which can help to stimulate period flow, regulate menstruation, or relieve cramps.
+Additionally, mugwort tea has uterine-stimulating properties, which can help stimulate period flow, regulate menstruation, or relieve cramps.

-Some studies [1,2] show that mugwort has substances with anti-inflammatory action, such as artemisinin and cardamonin.
-These help to reduce inflammation caused by Crohn's disease, which can also help to improve the mood and quality of life of patients with this disease.
+Some studies show that mugwort contains substances with anti-inflammatory action, such as artemisinin and cardamonin.
+These help reduce inflammation caused by Crohn's disease, which may also help improve the mood and quality of life of patients with this disease.
 However, more studies are still needed to support this benefit.

-Although it boasts many health benefits, this medicinal plant should not replace medical treatment or be used without the direction from a doctor or medicinal plant specialist.
+Although it boasts many health benefits, mugwort tea should not replace medical treatment or be used without direction from a doctor or medicinal plant specialist.

-Mugwort has anti-inflammatory, antioxidant, antispasmodic, antiseptic, antimalarial, vermifuge, antihypertensive and liver protective properties, due to the presence of flavonoids, sesquiterpenes and phenolic acids in its composition.
+Mugwort tea has anti-inflammatory, antioxidant, antispasmodic, antiseptic, antimalarial, vermifuge, antihypertensive and liver protective properties, due to the presence of flavonoids, sesquiterpenes and phenolic acids in the plant used to prepare it.

 How to use

-The parts of mugwort that are typically utilized are the flowers or leaves, as these contain the active substances from which its medicinal properties are extracted.
+Mugwort tea is typically prepared using the flowers or leaves, as these contain the active substances from which its medicinal properties are extracted.

-Artemisia tea can be prepared with the flowers or leaves of this plant.
-This can help treat indigestion, fever, menstrual cramps, intestinal cramps, headache, or anxiety.
+Mugwort tea can be prepared with the flowers or leaves of this plant.
+It can help treat indigestion, fever, menstrual cramps, intestinal cramps, headache, or anxiety.

 Ingredients